 Extended Opportunities Program & Services

-3. Priority Registration
+- Priority Registration (Group 1)

-- Be a California resident
+- Be a California Resident

 - Must be enrolled in minimum of 12 units (unless approved by Program Coordinator)

 - Must not have completed over 70 degree applicable units